-- 3/3/10

-- 210 face to face/270 total time

-- Location code xx (for field)

-- (371) Crisis Intervention

-- Objective #1: "I won't be aggressive toward BART police" and #2: "I will follow B&C rules so I can stay there with my girlfriend for the next 6 months."

-- Got call from BART Officer Shields at Ashby Station that RB had raised his arms aggressively at BART passenger & refused to leave when asked by Officer.
+- 7/3/12 - DSM Dx Code: 301.30 Location Code: Field/2 - (371) Crisis Intervention - 210 min.
+F-to-F; 270 min.
+Total time (Note: includes travel & doc. time) - Objective #1: "I won't be aggressive toward BART police" and #2: "I will follow B&C rules so I can stay there with my girlfriend for the next 6 months." - B: Received call from BART Officer Shields at Ashby Station that RB had raised his arms aggressively at BART passenger & refused to leave when asked by Officer.
 He'd been panhandling & increasingly threatening as people ignored him.
-Shields knows RB, so called me to help calm RB and return him to his B&C. I went to BART & found RB still arguing with Officer, refusing to leave.
-It took a while to de-escalate RB by reminding him of Goals above, especially #2, & the risk of eviction if he didn't maintain control.
-I helped him call his girlfriend to make dinner plan as motivation to reduce aggressive & argumentative behavior.
-As he calmed, he let me to walk him to the parking lot but then got agitated & tearful which required more monitoring to avoid his re-escalation to aggression.
-Helped him do guided imagery re. dinner w/ gf; was then calm enough to transport to B&C on the way, helped him restate Plan goals & dinner plan.
-Officer said won't press charges "this time"; RB confirmed tomorrow's appointment & agreed to call the program if begins to get agitated again.
+Shields knows RB, so called me to help calm RB and return him to his B&C. - I: Traveled to BART & found RB still arguing with Officer, refusing to leave, physically agitated.
+De-escalated RB by reminding him of goals above, especially #2, & the risk of eviction if he didn't maintain control.
+Assisted client with phone call to girlfriend to make dinner

-- Jane Doe, Case Manager